 We at BCI have considered the Statement and believe we meet the standards it sets out.
 BCI’s report on our fundraising activities is available in our most recent Financial Statements.
 We welcome your feedback on our performance via any of the contact points provided (see below).

 See our Feedback and Complaints Procedure:

 Ms Aisling Hurley

-Breast Cancer Ireland, 123 St Stephens Green, Dublin 2
+Breast Cancer Ireland, 36 Mount Street Upper, Dublin 2

-Anyone fundraising done on behalf of BCI will ensure that prospective donors are aware of their status, i.e. volunteers, employees or third party agents.
+Anyone fundraising on behalf of BCI will ensure that prospective donors are aware of their status – that is, volunteers, employees or third-party agents.

 Breast Cancer Ireland (BCI) is committed to ensuring that all our communications and dealings with the general public and our supporters are of the highest possible standard.
 We listen and respond to the views of the general public and our supporters so that we can continue to improve.
 BCI welcomes both positive and negative feedback.
-Therefore we aim to ensure that it is as easy as possible to make a complaint.
-We treat all complaints seriously whether it is made by telephone, letter, fax, email or in person.
-We will deal with it quickly and politely and respond accordingly – for example, with an explanation, or an apology where we have got things wrong, and information on any action taken etc. We learn from complaints, use them to improve, and monitor them at our Board.
+Therefore, we aim to ensure that it is as easy as possible to make a complaint.
+We treat all complaints seriously, whether delivered by telephone, letter, fax, email or in person.
+We will deal with any complaint quickly, politely and respond accordingly.
+We learn from complaints and use them to improve and monitor them at our Board.

 Statement of Guiding Principles